Amazon: marketplace guide

 - SFP: real-time SFP labels - enables real-time shipment exports to Amazon when an SFP shipment is created.
 This allow the shipment to be exported directly, so the shipping label is available sooner.

-- SFP: ship from (name, address, etc.) - this information is needed as the 'from' address on SFP shipping labels.
+- SFP: ship from (name, address, etc.) - is needed as the 'from' address on SFP shipping labels.
 Note that this setting influences your choice of carriers that are available for you, so it must be filled out correctly.

 - SFP: carrier will pickup - influences which carriers are available for you to ship with when using SFP.
 Indicate if you want the carrier to pick up the parcels at your own warehouse.